NazaninMohammadrezaei/Fourier_Transform/README.md

 The original signal is a sine wave with 10 Hz frequency.
-Aliasing happened when sampling frequency was lower that nyquist rate of the signal. (which is 2*10) Theoritically, a sampling frequency of `2*the higher bound of signal` is enough, but practically, sampling frequencies of around `5*the higher bound of signal` are appropriate.
+Aliasing happened when sampling frequency was lower that nyquist rate of the signal. (which is 2*10) Theoritically, a sampling frequency of `2*the higher bound of signal` is enough, but practically, sampling frequencies of around `5*the higher bound of signal` are much more approriate.

 ![aliasing](https://user-images.githubusercontent.com/88426435/192090153-5e1f04a9-e84c-447e-88fb-f51beaba48e0.png)